-Majoring in the Humanities gives you a great education, a transforming experience, and will prepare you for a career in a variety of fields.
-Your critical thinking skills will be sharpened.
-Your writing and speaking skills will be enhanced.
-You will learn to articulate complex theories and ideas, debate them in class, and discuss them with classmates.
-You will learn how to confront, discuss, and resolve difficult ethical, moral, and social dilemmas.
-Learning a second language like Spanish broadens your ability to work with others and makes you a more attractive job candidate.
-All of these are skills that are highly valued by employers.
+Our Humanities programs impart lasting lessons for what it means to be both an educated and a successful person.
+Critical-thinking skills will be sharpened.
+Students' ability to write and speak effectively will be enhanced.
+They will learn how to articulate complex theories and ideas, debate them in class, and discuss them with classmates.
+Students will also learn how to confront, analyze, and resolve difficult ethical, moral, and social dilemmas.
+In short, a major in the Humanities teaches students to be thinkers, problem-solvers, and leaders.
+These are just the sort of skills that are valued by employers in a variety of fields.